Electrostatic smoke precipitators

 inside of the smokestack at the top.
 In theory, the electrically charged smoke particles

-would cling to the sweater, removing the dirt from the smoke and
+would cling to the sweater, removing the dirt from the smoke and leaving clean hot air to emerge by itself.

-a high positive voltage.
-Since like charges attract, the negatively
+Since unlike charges attract, the negatively

 charged soot particles are attracted to the positively charged plates